Ananta580/Grocery-Shopping-store/README.md

 # Grocery-Shopping-store
-This is grocery shopping store to buy product ,which is built as a console app in c#,This doesn't include File handling.
+This is grocery shopping store to buy product ,which is built as a console app in c#.
+All the list of products are statics and No database is connected .
+It was my practise app at the first stage of learning .net and c#
-This is a small project done by me.
-This include inheritance ,partial class,static class,and other important concept of c#.